 Testosterone: Known as the male hormone, testosterone levels are important for males and females.
 One of the biggest consequences of high levels of testosterone is excess sebum production, which can lead to more clogged pores and acne.

-Here are some tips to address skin & hormonal issues
+Some tips to address skin & hormonal issues

 What you put in your body and on your body are both extremely important and supporting our hormones isn’t as simple as just taking something.
 There’s a lot of interplay between all the systems in our body and a multifaceted approach is what’s needed.